Probesys/bileto/docs/developers/greenmail.md

 ```

 You can configure more mailboxes with IMAP in the interface.
-As an admin, go to the “Settings > Mailboxes” and create a new mailbox.
+As an admin, go to the “Admin > Mailboxes” and create a new mailbox.
 Configure it with the following information:

 - name: whatever name you want